 - If a pitcher complains of pain in his elbow or shoulder, discontinue pitching until evaluated by a sports medicine physician.

-Inspire youth pitchers to have fun playing baseball and other sports.
-Participation and enjoyment of various physical activities will increase the youth's athleticism and interest in sports.
+Inspire adolescent pitchers to have fun playing baseball and other sports.
+Participation and enjoyment of various physical activities will increase the player's athleticism and interest in sports.